Dr. Cindy Brown

-Dr. David Charters, Senior Fellow
+Dr. David Charters, Senior Affiliate

 Dr. David Charters is one of Canada's foremost authorities on modern warfare, with particular expertise in the study of terrorism, countering terrorism, insurgency, counter-insurgency, and intelligence.
 Thus, his range of expertise goes to the heart of the Gregg Centre's mandate.
 He has taught, researched and published in the field for more than thirty years.

 Dr. Charters was a co-founder of UNB's Centre for Conflict Studies, the predecessor of the Gregg Centre, and served as its director from 1986 to 2005.
 In addition to his academic teaching, he has served as a consultant to government and the media and has lectured frequently to professional audiences in the military, police and intelligence communities.
 From 2005 through 2008 Dr. Charters served on the federal government's Advisory Council on National Security.

 His major publications include:

 - The British Army and Jewish Insurgency in Palestine, 1945-47 (Macmillan 1989) (author)